 staticin the Kubelet configuration.

 The OpenShift Topology Manager dynamically allocates CPU resources, however, the version 4.7 Scheduler currently lacks two features required to support low-latency 5G applications:

 - Simultaneous Multi-threading (SMT), or hyper-threading awareness.

 - NUMA topology awareness.

-Lacking these features, the scheduler can allocate CPUs to Numa core IDs that provide poor performance, or insufficient resources within a NUMA node.
+Lacking these features, the scheduler can allocate CPUs to Numa core IDs that provide poor performance, or insufficient resources within a NUMA node to schedule Pods.
 To ensure the Service Proxy TMM Pods install with sufficient Numa resources:

 - Disable SMT - To install Pods with Guaranteed QoS, each OpenShift worker node must have Simultaneous Multi-threading (SMT) disabled in the BIOS.

 - Use Labels or Node Affinity - To assign Pods to worker nodes with sufficient resources, use Labels or Node Affinity.
 For a brief overview of using labels, refer to the Using Node Labels guide.

 The required Fluentd logging collector, dSSM database and Traffic Management Microkernel (TMM) Debug Sidecar require an available Kubernetes persistent storage to bind to during installation.